speezepearson/browsergui/README.md

 The last important concept is the `GUI`.
 The `GUI` class ties responsible for high-level stuff that doesn't belong to any individual element, e.g. setting the page title and alerting the server when an element changes.
-Pretty much all you need to know about the GUI class is that you instantiate it like
+Pretty much all you need to know about the GUI class is:
+- you instantiate it like

         GUI(element_1, ..., title='Browser page title')

+- `gui.body` is an Element that you can index/modify/iterate over like a `list`

-and you can pass it into `run()` to start it running, like
+- you can pass a GUI into `run()` to start it running, like

         run(GUI(Text('Hello, world!')))